Towards Adversarial Robustness via Debiased High-Confidence Logit Alignment: Experiments

 \subsubsection{Different attack magnitude.}

-Figure~\ref{fig:Epsilon_2} illustrates the performance of DHAT under varying magnitudes of PGD-10 and C\&W attacks.
-Our findings reveal that DHAT maintains a significant performance advantage across all tested attack magnitudes.
+\Cref{fig:Epsilon_2} illustrates the performance of DHAT under varying magnitudes of PGD-10 and C\&W attacks.
+Our findings reveal that DHAT maintains a significant performance advantage across attack magnitudes.
 Compared to other methods, DHAT exhibits improved stability and robustness, with minimal performance degradation even under more severe attacks.
 This consistent performance across varying attack levels underscores the effectiveness of our approach in mitigating the impact of adversarial perturbations.
-Further details of the attack analysis are provided in the supplementary material.
+Further details are provided in the supplementary material (Section 7).